ColinLlacer/F1_RAG/README.md

 # F1 RAG System

-A Retrieval-Augmented Generation (RAG) system specialized in Formula 1 knowledge, built using FastAPI, Haystack, and Hugging Face's models.
+A Retrieval-Augmented Generation (RAG) system specialized in Formula 1 knowledge, built using Haystack and Hugging Face's models.

 ## Overview

-This system combines the power of Large Language Models with a specialized knowledge base of Formula 1 information to provide accurate and contextual answers to F1-related queries.
-It uses RAG architecture to ground LLM responses in factual F1 data.
+This system combines the power of LLMs with a specialized knowledge base of Formula 1 information to provide accurate and contextual answers to F1-related queries.
+It uses a basic RAG architecture to ground LLM responses in factual F1 data.

 ## Features